Just the other day, I was thinking about how easy life would be if we were able to replace all of our bad habits with positive ones.

 - And so on

 Once I realized what triggered the habit, I took the necessary precautions to avoid such situations.
-Now it’s been 7 years since I last smoked a cigarette.
+Now it’s been more than a decade since I last smoked a cigarette.

 So if you have a bad habit that doesn’t seem to go away, look at identifying the trigger first.